NextronSystems/thor-manual/signatures/sigma.rst

 The available object types that can be matched on can be listed with ``--describe-object-type all``.
-All objects of a specific type can also be printed by using ``--log-object-type specificobjecttype``.
+All objects of a specific type can also be printed by using ``--log-object specificobjecttype``.
 This can be helpful to determine available fields for matching.

 Sigma Examples